Indian GST Calculator Online - Easily Calculate GST Amount

 GSTR-3B filing late fees: In total, this late filing fee could reach Rs.
 50 a day (Rs.
 20 for Nil return).
 It applied both to Central GST (CGST) and State GST (SGST), so a total late fee could reach up to Rs.
 100 (or Rs.
 40 if filing Nil).

-fees for filing GSTR-1 (monthly/quarterly outward GST return) are set at Rs 50 per day and Rs.20 per day for nil returns after the due date.
+Late fees for filing GSTR-1 (monthly/quarterly outward GST return) are set at Rs 50 per day and Rs.20 per day for nil returns after the due date.
 The original late fee was Rs.200 (Rs.100 as per SGST Act and Rs.100 as per CGST Act).

-Fee for Other Returns: The late fee provisions for other types of returns, such as GSTR-4 (Composition Scheme Return), GSTR-5 (Non-Resident Foreign Taxpayer Return), and GSTR-9 (Annual Return) differed accordingly.
+Late Fee for Other Returns: The late fee provisions for other types of returns, such as GSTR-4 (Composition Scheme Return), GSTR-5 (Non-Resident Foreign Taxpayer Return), and GSTR-9 (Annual Return) differed accordingly.

 Note that late fees were subject to a maximum limit.
 For GSTR-3B and GSTR-1 forms, for instance, late fees were capped at Rs.
 5000.
 Even if filing was delayed more than 100 days, maximum late fees remained at Rs.
 5,000.